The Pursuit of D. B. Cooper: Production

 The Pursuit of D. B. Cooper was based on American poet J.D.
 Reed's 1980 novel Free Fall: A Novel.

 Jeffrey Alan Fiskin wrote the original script.
+Robert Mulligan was the initial director, but he was allegedly fired because it took him seven days to shoot the whitewater rapids chase.

-John Frankenheimer was the original director, but he was replaced by Buzz Kulik after shooting one sequence, and Kulik finished the film.
+Director John Frankenheimer also worked on the film, but he was replaced by Buzz Kulik after shooting one sequence, and Kulik finished the film.
 W.D.
 Richter worked on the script uncredited, as only Jeffrey Allan Fiskin was awarded credit.

 The producers then asked editor-director Roger Spottiswoode to shoot a major new stunt and edit the film.
 Spottiswoode argued that the film was "doomed" unless he could shoot new sequences, to be written by Ron Shelton, who would be credited as an associate producer.
 The Spottiswood-Shelton scenes comprise approximately 70% of the finished film.

 According to one writer, the new team "added new characters - a rural rogue's gallery of scam artists - and an end-of-the-hippie era feeling.
 Even when editing the existing material, the new writer and director changed the film thematically, dramatically, cinematically."

 The Kulik film was a "banal, dour Vietnam vet docudrama" in which Meade concocts the scheme to escape postwar malaise and becomes upset when he wins the acclaim as a hijacker that had eluded him as a veteran.
 The Shelton-Spotiswoode film was more of a chase comedy "about a man who returns home and plans to get himself the easy money that's part of the American dream for him and for all the low-lifes he meets along the way (including a Nam comrade who returns to haunt Meade like a comic Javert)."

 Kathryn Harrold later said: "It was a little tricky knowing what was going to happen without a script".

 To generate publicity for the film, Universal Pictures offered a million-dollar reward for any information that would lead to the capture and arrest of the real D.B.
 Cooper, but no one ever claimed the money.

 Aircraft in the film

-A Boeing 727-173C (c/n 19504-527, N690WA) leased from World Airways was used in the film as the hijacked Northwest Orient Airlines Boeing 727.
+A Boeing 727-173C (c/n 19504–527, N690WA) leased from World Airways was used in the film as the hijacked Northwest Orient Airlines Boeing 727.
 Painted in the fictitious Northern Pacific company livery, it appears in the first scene, photographed by pilot Clay Lacy from his Learjet.
 Four professional parachutists performed the jump from the rear exit stairs of the Boeing 727.

 Other aircraft in the film included wrecks found at Davis–Monthan Air Force Base, including twin-engine and four-engine propeller aircraft such as the Douglas C-47 Skytrain, Lockheed P2V Neptune, Lockheed C-121 Constellation and Douglas C-54 Skymaster.
 Numerous Sikorsky H-34 and Sikorsky CH-37 Mojave helicopters were also featured.
 A Boeing-Stearman PT-17 (s/n 41 25304, N56949) flown by Art Scholl was used in the climatic car-aircraft chase in the film.